Examen artium: Norway

-Students's final grades were based on the grading of their classroom work and the grades achieved at standardized examinations.
+Students' final grades were based on the grading of their classroom work and the grades achieved at standardized examinations.
 Such examinations were either written for core and emphasized subjects, or oral for all subjects.
 Written examinations were mandatory for bokmål, nynorsk, and English final essay, and at least two other subjects.
 Oral examinations were given by drawing lot.

 In principle, examen artium gave students eligibility to matriculate in Norwegian and foreign universities.
 However, some programs would limit eligibility to certain lines as well as academic performance within these lines.
 For example, Norwegian medical and engineering programs would only consider applications from realfag and natural sciences.